Comprendre les réglementations antitrust dans les fusions et acquisition

 Understanding Antitrust Regulations in Mergers and Acquisitions

-Mergers and acquisitions (M&A) are common strategies for companies seeking to grow, diversify their businesses, or strengthen their market position.
+Mergers and acquisitions (M&As) are common strategies for companies seeking to grow, diversify, or strengthen their market position.
 However, these transactions must often comply with strict antitrust regulations to avoid harming competition.
-This article explores antitrust regulations in Quebec and Canada, and explains how businesses can navigate this complex regulatory landscape.
+This article explores antitrust regulations in Quebec and Canada and explains how companies can navigate this complex regulatory landscape.

 Introduction